-Identifying the need for change is the first step followed by correct implementation of the change.
-The responsibility to ensure that the change is fully implemented during routine production belongs to quality assurance and other designated personnel.
+Identifying the need for change is only the first step.
+It must be followed by correct implementation of the change.
+The responsibility of ensuring that the change is fully implemented during routine production belongs to quality assurance and other designated personnel.

 Aside from the above documentation requirements for change controls, other key elements include a formal review and approval of the change (ex. type, impact) by all company stakeholders affected, and ultimately, by the company’s quality unit.
 The process of identifying and prioritizing change controls, the criteria applied in change control documentation, how they are reviewed/approved, and the training involved in the implementation of these change(s) comprise a company’s complete change management system.

-Whether the change involves proposed changes, unplanned changes, or supplier implemented changes, change management process software applications provide vital links within an enterprise quality management software (EQMS) to ensure areas such as equipment, process, batch/materials, documents, computer systems, suppliers, emergency, labeling and packaging, EH&S changes, utilities and validation continue to meet current compliance requirements and product specifications throughout the medical device’s product lifecycle.
+Whether the change involves proposed changes, unplanned changes, or supplier implemented changes, change management process software applications provide vital links within quality management system (QMS) software to ensure areas such as equipment, process, batch/materials, documents, computer systems, suppliers, emergency, labeling and packaging, EH&S changes, utilities and validation continue to meet current compliance requirements and product specifications throughout the medical device’s product lifecycle.

-- Have a consolidated view of change control activities with one centralized tracking mechanism that allows global transparency of information and integration to other relevant systems such as Complaint Management, Nonconformance/CAPA Management, Product Registration Tracking, or Supplier Management
+- Consolidates change control activities with one centralized tracking mechanism that allows global transparency of information and integration to other relevant systems such as complaint management, nonconformance/CAPA management, product registration tracking, or supplier management.

-- Decreases cycle time and production/operation costs by enforcing consistent and harmonized processes across the organization using one centralized system that can integrate with other enterprise-level control systems such as EDMSs, ERPs, and MESs
+- Decreases cycle time and production/operation costs by enforcing consistent and harmonized processes across the organization using one centralized system that can integrate with other enterprise-level control systems such as EDMS, ERP, and MES.

-- Increases operational transparency across stakeholders through automated alerts, process step sign-offs, automated audit trails, overview views using dashboard functionality, and extensive reporting capabilities
+- Increases transparency among stakeholders through automated alerts, sign-offs, automated audit trails, dashboards, and reports.